StoaferP/mochad_dispatch/README.rst

 What exactly does it do?
 ========================
-**mochad_dispatch** connects to `mochad <https://sourceforge.net/projects/mochad/>`_ (which reads messages from a USB receiver like the X10 CM15a) and listens for X10 security messages then publishes those to an MQTT broker.
+**mochad_dispatch** connects to `mochad <https://sourceforge.net/projects/mochad/>`_ (which reads messages from a USB receiver like the X10 CM15a) and listens for X10 security and button-press messages then publishes those to an MQTT broker.

 It will automatically reconnect to both mochad and the MQTT broker.
 However, if a reconnect attempt fails for 60 seconds straight, **mochad_dispatch** will give up and exit.